moocowmoo/dashman/README.md

 DASH wallet/daemon management utilities

-# Assumptions/Limitations
+# Limitations

-This script, for now, assumes your binaries live in your ~/.dash folder and downloads/creates symlinks there.
-(By adding ~/.dash to your PATH you can invoke dash-cli/dashd from any directory.)
+* This script searches for your dashd/dash-cli executibles in the current directory, ~/.dash, and $PATH.
+It will prompt to install in the first directory found containing both dashd and dash-cli.
+Multiple wallet directories are not supported.
+The script assumes the host runs a single instance of dashd.

-It is currently only compatible with 32/64 bit linux.
+* It is currently only compatible with 32/64 bit linux.

-A destination/install folder will be added in future versions.

 # Files